 One you’ve determined the make and model of the car you want, you can begin your search.
 Whether you’re scrolling through a site specifically for car-buying or a general listings site like Craigslist, read the listings for the cars carefully.

-A trustworthy ad should include plenty of detail about the car, like its odometer reading, trim level, how long the seller has owned it, and any damage.
+A trustworthy ad should include plenty of details about the car, like its odometer reading, trim level, how long the seller has owned it, and any damage.
 Compare the seller’s price to the car’s Kelley Blue Book value — if it’s priced too far below its fair market value, it might be too good to be true.

 If you find a car you like, reach out to the seller and get more information: Why are they selling the vehicle?
 How often did they take it in for maintenance?
 Can they share the car’s maintenance records with you?
 Is there a lien on the car?
 What about any open recalls?